NoteAlly/noteally-doc/docs/api/Auth.md

 In order to use most of the resources provided by the API, you need to be authenticated.
 To do so, you need to register an account and then login.

-To facilitate and simplify the authentication process, the API is secured using AWS Cognito along with AWS API Gateway.
+To facilitate and simplify the authentication process, the API is secured using AWS Cognito.
 This means that the API does not store any user credentials, and the authentication is entirely handled by AWS.

 ## Login and Register